Required health coverage for participation

 This ensures that you, the student, can continue to study abroad while addressing everyday illness, minor injury, or mental health issues.
-All students who study abroad on a Willamette Sponsored Study Abroad Program complete a Health Insurance - Your Coverage sheet during the pre-departure process.
-That form tells our office how each student will meet the health insurance requirements and what coverage you will have while abroad.
+Willamette Sponsored Study Abroad Program participants complete a Health Insurance - Your Coverage sheet during the pre-departure process.
+This shows how each student will meet the health insurance requirements and what coverage you will have while abroad.

 The Willamette University Student Health Insurance plan is valid for study abroad.
 Every Willamette student, even while abroad, is automatically enrolled in the Willamette Student Health Insurance.
 For information on this policy, enrollment, cost, and your option to decline the university's health insurance, please refer to the Student Health Insurance webpage.
 This insurance is administered through Bishop Wellness Center at WU.
-If you usually waive out of the university plan, be sure that your existing plan meets the requirements or plan to purchase other insurance just for study abroad.
+If you usually waive out of the university plan, be sure that your existing plan meets the requirements for study abroad and your program or plan to purchase other insurance just for study abroad.

 OPTIONAL study abroad plan available: Often employer plans through parents do not meet the study abroad coverage requirement.
 Most often this is because they will only cover emergency services.